cyrsis/rnnativeasandbox/README.md

 MobX will help you react to values (the state).
 Specially in sync with Firebase

+## React native on Mac
+use homebrew for everything
+node -v
+npm -v

 ## React native on Windows
 Chococlatey can solve more of the dependency problems